 To say Charley Pride had on affect on music is an understatement.
 He was as much a cultural icon and inspiration as he was a musical powerhouse.
 Proof of his success lies with the numbers.
-During his career, Pride accumulated 52 songs that made it to the top-10 hits on the Billboard Hot Country Songs chart.
-Of those 52, 30 – over half – became number one hits.
+During his career, Pride was behind 52 songs that made it to the top-10 hits on the Billboard Hot Country Songs chart.
+Of those 52, 30 — over half — became number one hits.

 In total, the Grand Ole Opry has three African American members.
 They include Darius Rucker, DeFord Bailey, and Charley Pride himself.
 Twenty years ago, he became part of the Country Music Hall of Fame.
 As stated, he has a lot of hit songs, some of which we’ll touch on here as we explore this prodigious force of music.
 The legend passed away in December 2020 at the age of 86.
 We are forever grateful we got the opportunity to talk musical inspirations, his baseball roots, and more.
 Plus… He’s stilllll got it!! 🙂

 DYR’s Exclusive interview with the incredible artist and man:

 Everyone discovers their path in different ways.
 Sometimes, it’s obvious where we’re meant to go and how we should get there.
 But sometimes, life is more obscure than that.
 Though famous for his music, Charley Pride started pursuing a dream of playing baseball.
 He began as early as 14 by pitching, though by then he’d also taught himself to play guitar thanks to a gift from his mother.